- Arya Pearl Background

 - Arya Pearl Preparation

 Arya Pearl is 100% hand crafted using carefully selected clonal tea bushes--and only in the third week of March.
 The least processed and most natural of all teas Pearl is carefully dried in the sun after having withered under normal ceiling fans for a short period of time.
 The care with which this tea is plucked, produced and handled is evident at first glance.
 The leaf sets of two leaves and a bud are beautifully intact with very little breakage, which is incredible given that the leaves themselves are very light weight and delicate.
-The overall color of the dry leaf is very green--much more so than in previous years--with an abundance of elongated downy silver tips.
+The overall color of the dry leaf is especially green this year--much more so than in previous years--with an abundance of elongated downy silver tips.
 The aroma is fresh, sweet, vegetal and faintly floral.
 The infused leaf serves to reinforce the care with which this tea was handled from the moment it was plucked.
 The leaves gracefully unfurl in the water completely intact and flawless, presenting a delicate floral bouquet.
 The leaf color is a vibrant green.

 Origin: Darjeeling, India